MissingLabel/missingapp/README.md

 API Reference
 ===========

 Our current Rails API obtains nutrition data from the USDA.
 The farm locations are represented as a response from the Google maps API.

-Additional food data has been mocked to represent expected available data from GS1 in 2015.
-We have contacted representatives from GS1 to ensure the format of this expected information in order to create an app that would accomodate a simple transition to live data.
+The system is built to support retrieving additional food data from GS1's API (public availability is expected in 2015).
+We have contacted representatives from GS1 to ensure our system conforms to their expected format.
+This will make it easier to enhance the app to support their live data feed.

 [Backend repo](https://github.com/MissingLabel/backend)